UK basks in blue skies and sunshine

 Image caption

-Sunday in London began with a glorious red sunrise, pictured here over the city from Richmond Park.
-The temperature in the capital reached 24C
+Sunday in London began with a glorious red sunrise, pictured here over the city from Richmond Park